khakhalin/carsharing101/00_introduction.md

 Or give you a caution:

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.
-What not to do.
+> Advice about risks of certain actions.
+Things you should not do.
 Don't do it.

 Theoretically, you can try to use these items as a form of TLDR, and skim through the text from one shout-out to another, grasping the main ideas of this work, but ignoring the details, and the justifications.